Kari-sad/Jenkins-terraform-kubernetes-flaskapp/README.md

-# Jenkins pipeline to deploy a flask application to a kubernetes cluster usine terraform. #
+# Jenkins pipeline to deploy a flask application to a kubernetes cluster using terraform. #

 ### 1- VM with Ubuntu 20.04